UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 </table>

+    ## [1] "The average cross-validation score for random forest regression is: 0.09"

-From this model, we were able to determine the relative importance of each feature.
+From this model, we identified the relative importance of each feature.

 <table>

 <caption>

 **Table 4**.
-The relative feature importances of the top 15 most important features determined by random forest regression model.
+The relative feature importances determined by random forest regression model.

 </caption>